Sky broadband review: is it any good?

 Enter your postcode above to check availability in your area.

 Sky don't offer the UK's cheapest standalone broadband or line rental (see who does here), but because of their flair for tempting upgrade offers, they may well be the cheapest option for those who want or already have Sky TV.

 As we've noted above, Sky broadband is only available to customers who are also willing to switch their home phone to Sky, a rule that almost all broadband providers have now.

-Sky line rental is now £18.99 a month, the same as BT and Virgin Media charge - but unlike BT and Virgin Media, Sky don't offer a pay upfront option.
+Sky's line rental is now £18.99 a month, roughly the same as what BT and Virgin Media charge - but unlike BT and Virgin Media, Sky don't offer a pay upfront option.
 Paying in a lump sum can knock at least 10% of the cost of paying month by month over the year, so it's often worth considering.

 What's more, Sky also don't include any calls with their line rental, so anyone wanting a call package will need to pay for the privilege.
 The provider's call plans break down as follows:

 |Pay As You Talk||Talk Evenings And Weekends Extra||Talk Anytime Extra||Talk International Extra|

 |Free||£4 extra per month||£8 extra per month||£12 extra per month|

 |No inclusive calls||Inclusive evening and weekend calls to UK mobiles and UK landlines, including 0845 and 0870 numbers||Inclusive anytime calls to UK mobiles and UK landlines, including 0845 and 0870 numbers; 2p per minute call rates to 22 international destinations||Inclusive anytime calls to UK mobiles and UK landlines, including 0845 and 0870 numbers; landlines in 50 countries, and mobiles in Canada, Hong Kong and the US|